 First, this dose will very quickly exceed US Federal Radiation Worker limits in non-emergency scenarios.
 Many first responders in Chernobyl or Fukushima took much more, and over just a few hours, with no lasting ill effects.
 All the confirmed fatalities from Chernobyl were due to acute exposure over just a few minutes, rather than extended slow cooking.
-The occupants of the Chernobyl reactor control room took something like 10,000,000 times the rate, over a few minutes, and they all died.
+The occupants of the Chernobyl reactor control room took something like 10,000,000 times the rate on Mars, over a few minutes, and they all died.

-There are a few places in the Chernobyl exclusion zone with radiation levels around 200 mS/hour, such as the cemetery.
+There are a few places in the Chernobyl exclusion zone with radiation levels as high as 200 mS/hour, such as the cemetery.
 This is not morbid – the soil there was contaminated by fallout and couldn’t be remediated without disturbing the graves.
 Still, millions of animals live in the exclusion zone having a great time, now that their single greatest cause of premature death (humans) have been taken away.
 It is worth noting to prospective visitors of Chernobyl that the greatest radiation-related risk is the inhalation or ingestion of some tiny fragment of highly radioactive fallout, which would then barbecue some unlucky organ from the inside.
 Just hanging out in the cemetery is unlikely to cause harm, compared to stirring up dust and eating dirt.

-When I began this post, I hoped that it would be possible to estimate the dose taken by early radiation workers in the 1920s.
+When I began researching this post, I hoped that it would be possible to estimate the dose taken by early radiation workers in the 1920s.
 Deaths due to exposure to radium are quite famous, particularly in the case of the radium girls who painted luminous paint on clocks, dials, and sometimes themselves.
 On the other hand, while Marie Curie and some family members died in their 50s and 60s due to radiation-related illnesses, they survived decades of absurdly high levels of exposure before that point.
 Even today, Marie Curie’s personal effects such as her cookbook are considered too hot to handle.
 Curie’s youngest daughter Eve, gestated and raised in a bath of radiation during the isolation of radium, lived to the age of 103!
 In short, a few data points are not much better than anecdote.
 Can we do better?

-One of the amazing things about the Earth’s geological processes is that over time, all the mixing, churning, erosion, and biological processes often concentrate specific minerals, which are sometimes mined.
+One of the amazing things about the Earth’s geological processes is that over time, all the mixing, churning, erosion, and biology often concentrate specific minerals, which are sometimes mined.
 It is much easier to extract, say, iron, from a rich vein of ore than from generic dirt.
 It turns out that some geological processes concentrate radioactive elements, and so some places in the world have much higher levels of background radiation.
 The highest known inhabited place is a community built around a hot spring in Ramsar, Iran.
 The spring’s waters are thought to promote healing, and are loaded with radon, a radioactive gas.